r0n4n/ProVant_Matlab/README.txt

 For exemple if you want to compare the UAV trajectory in SIL mode and HIL mode.

 The SIL and the HIL data are respectively in the SIL_data and HIL_dat folder.
-But your data here to analyse them.
+Put your data here to analyse them.

 The MIL data are in some .mat files :
     * erro.mat